 Arriving in any new town and you’ll do yourself a favor by cruising into the local history museum.
 The Lenoir City Museum is filled with relics and antiques that tell the story of Loudon County through settlement, war and industry.
 Like much of Tennessee, most of the land that makes up Loudon County was once owned by a North Carolina Revolutionary War officer, for whose service he received a massive land grant.
 Not surprisingly, the man’s name was Lenoir, for whom the city is named.
-The county, on the other hand, is named after nearby Fort Loudoun, a British colonial-era fort to the south.
+The county is named after nearby Fort Loudoun, a British colonial-era fort to the south.

 The Lenoir City Museum & Cotton Mill Site are located at 110 East Depot Street, Lenoir City, Tennessee 37771.